 Its core idea as its primary advocate Dr Madan Kataria puts it, is to “laugh for no reason.”
-There is a method, but it is not seen as truly important.
-Laughing, alone or with others, is.
 It has a very strong focus on the expression of childlike playfulness.

-While this works well in the East where the group plays an important cultural part and individuals have less inhibitions in public, the absence of a clear and documented protocol has led to a mitigated impact in the West where the importance of the individual dominates and people are much more reserved.
+While this works well in the East where the group plays an important cultural part and individuals have less inhibitions in public, it has led to a mitigated impact in the West where people are much more reserved.

 Many people in Europe, the Americas and the Pacific region are involved in a gentle (r)evolution of the traditional Laughter Yoga method and adapting it to their local needs.
-We at the American School Of Laughter Yoga have been leading the way and created our own protocol that we call the Laughter Wellness program.
-The message and motivation is the name, but the protocol differs and in our case follows a systematic activity approach that all can follow and benefit from.
+Laughter Wellness was born out of this need to adapt Laughter Yoga to the needs of a Western audience.